Apprenticeship and Training Regulations - Maryland Apprenticeship and Training Program (MATP)

 - Code of Maryland Regulations 21.11.12 - Socioeconomic Policies

-The Role of the Department of Labor, Licensing and Regulation (DLLR) - Maryland Apprenticeship and Training
+The Role of the MD Department of Labor - Maryland Apprenticeship and Training

 Maryland Apprenticeship and Training works with a sponsor to help develop the apprenticeship program to meet the requirements of the apprenticeship regulations.
 Once a sponsor has developed apprenticeship standards and has organized program curriculum, the program will go before the Apprenticeship Council.
 The Council will decide if the program meets all the apprenticeship requirements.
 If the program is approved it is then registered with the state.

 Upon approval, sponsors will have to sign an Employer Acceptance Agreement, which states the employer agrees to hire and train apprentices, maintain apprenticeship records and request acceptance as a participating employer.
-To see a copy of this form please refer to the Publications page.
+To see a copy of this form, please refer to the Forms and Publications page.

-Each apprentice hired by a registered program must also be registered with DLLR.
+Each apprentice hired by a registered program must also be registered with MD Department of Labor.
 Upon being hired the apprentice should complete an Apprenticeship Agreement with his or her employer.
 This informs the apprentice of the terms and conditions of their employment, in addition to allowing the state to keep record of the apprentice's progress.

 It is only through registering that an apprentice that they will be able to receive their Certificate of Completion and become an industry recognized journeyperson or an eligible candidate to become a journeyperson, depending on the trade.